Whateverdoa/OGOS_fastapi_pdfmodule/README.md

 1. **Custom Shape Processing**: Currently copies the PDF without full spot color renaming (placeholder implementation)
 2. **Multi-page PDFs**: Optimized for single-page label PDFs
 3. **Complex Paths**: May not detect all types of complex dieline paths

+## Field Usage Notes

+- `winding`: Used to compute and return a route angle via header `X-Winding-Route` and in the JSON `processing_details` of the internal result.
+Currently not rotating or altering the artwork; it’s metadata for downstream handling.
+- `substrate` / `adhesive` / `colors`: Accepted and preserved in the job config, but not used to alter processing at this time.
+If you need behavior based on a substrate ID (e.g., different line thickness or color), we can add a rule table.

 ## Future Enhancements